yiisoft/db/docs/en/query/with-query.md

 # With query

 The `\Yiisoft\Db\Query\Query::withQuery()` method specifies the `WITH` prefix of a SQL query.
-You can use it instead of subquery for more readability and some unique features (recursive CTE).
+You can use it instead of sub-query for more readability and some unique features (recursive CTE).
 Read more at modern-sql.

-For example, this query will select all nested permissions of admin with their children recursively,
+For example, this query will select all nested permissions of admin with their children recursively.

 ```php
 <?php